-The day has come once again as I embark for a new journey to Ireland for another adventure.
+The day has come once again as I embark on a new journey to Ireland for another adventure.
 Flying to Dublin via Dubai by Emirates Airline takes a total of 16 hours, 7.5 hours from Kuala Lumpur to Dubai with its Airbus A380 and another 8 hours from Dubai to Dublin.
 There is one of the great experience I love to share about this superjumbo A380.

 What makes the flight so special?

 While unlike taking any ordinary aircraft, A380 is the world’s largest passenger airliner ever built up till today.
-It is a double-decker plane with four engines and have the capability to carry as least 400 passengers.
+It is a double-decker plane with four engines and has the capability to carry as least 400 passengers.
 The seating configuration is different for its upper-deck and lower deck on the Economy Class.
 Its lower deck is a 3-4-3 configuration, whereas the upper deck is 2-4-2 configuration.

 In Kuala Lumpur International Airport, an upgrade has been done in one of its gateway to allow passengers to board the Emirates Airline as well as Malaysia Airline’s A380.

 Looking Inside A380

 This will be my first time taking the superjumbo so I can not tell how comfortable the flight would be, but pretty excited.
 While arriving early at the airport, I was the first few passengers to check-in and wish to bounce to Business Class for free (by luck!) or use my Emirates Skywards Points.
 Taking more than a 7-hours flight to Dubai, 8-hours hangover for transit and another 8 hours to Dublin can be very exhausting and cause jet lag if there is not enough sleep.
 Unfortunately, the seats are fully taken after asking the airline crew for leftover seats.